Cape Wickham Golf Links

 The best approach to the straight downhill 358-yard par 4 tenth is from the left side of the funnel-shaped fairway.
 Playing the hole down the right, as I did, brings the lone small bunker into play.
 Take a selfie because the direct ocean view is one of the greatest on the golf course!

 The 149-yard par 3 eleventh is an absolute wowser of a golf hole!
 The hole runs parallel to the ocean, and the waves crash on rocks so close that it feels like your feet could get wet at any moment!
-Just hit a straight ball, else your feet won’t be the only thing getting wet!
+Just hit a straight ball, or else your feet won’t be the only thing getting wet!

 At only 326-yards, the par 4 twelfth tempts you to go big or go home.
 The safe play is to aim at the bunkers and knock a mid-iron somewhere out there in the fairway.
 But with the course record safely out of reach, I grabbed 3-wood and took an aggressive line.
-We loved everything about twelve and have added it to our list of favorite golf holes of the world!
+We loved everything about twelve and have added it to our list of favorite golf holes in the world!

 An Incredible Finish